playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/anatomy.md

 };
 ```

-The `swap` method is called when ever a script is changed at runtime from the editor.
-This method allows you to support "hot reloading" of code whilst you continue to run your application.
+The `swap` method is called when ever a ScriptType with same is added to registry.
+This is done automatically in Launch when script is changed at runtime from the Editor.
+This method allows you to support "code hot reloading" whilst you continue to run your application.
 It is extremely useful if you wish to iterate on code that takes a while to reach while running your app.
-You can make changes and see them without having to reload and run through lots of set up.
+You can make changes and see them without having to reload and run through lots of set up or restoring the game state.

 The `swap` method is passed the old script instance as an argument and you can use this to copy the state from the old instance into the new one.
 You should also ensure that events are unsubscribed and re-subscribed to.